Grady County, OK - General Discussion

 1 Like

-I have started receiving a small royalty on section 4 8n 7w.
+I have started receiving a small royalty on Section 4, Township 8 North, Range 7 West.
 Is there going to be additional wells drilled or was there just one?

 What well are you getting royalties on?
 Okiejacks SWD 1-4?
 That is usually an indication of future wells since that is a water disposal well.
 You should be getting all the mailings for the COntinental Resources pending well.
 If not, come back and I will give you the case numbers and you can contact the attorney.

 The well I am receiving royalties on is Eubank1-33-4XHM.
-It’s a split between section 4-8N-7W and 33-9N-7W.
+It’s a split between Section 4-8N-7W and Section 33-9N-7W.
 Thanks for any help you can give me.